sinahuss/rock-paper-scissors/README.md

 For access to the live web page, I used [GitHub Pages](https://sinahuss.github.io/rock-paper-scissors/)

-I've created a Rock Paper Scissors game as and intro to JavaScript and the DOM.
+I've created a Rock Paper Scissors game as an intro to JavaScript and the DOM.
 Below are my thoughts and list of points I've learned while completing this project.

 - I've had previous experience with programming through Java, so I knew the basics
 - Using the DOM was something that was new to me, and it was interesting learning how to